chowder/python-isolate/README.md

 ## Requirements

-- You need to have [`isolate`](https://github.com/ioi/isolate) binary installed on your machine to run the binary.
+- You need to have the [`isolate`](https://github.com/ioi/isolate) binary installed on your machine to use the package.